 $150 Mandatory Fundraising Minimum

 All participants ages 18 and older are required to fundraise a minimum of $150.
 All participants under the age of 18 are required to fundraise a minimum of $100.
 This is in addition to the registration fee.
+Registration fees are not refunded once you have registered for Big Climb Seattle.
 Participants who do not raise the minimum will not be allowed to participate in future Big Climbs.

 Why there is a $150 fundraising minimum: When LLS was founded in 1949, a blood cancer diagnosis was almost always fatal.
 Most leukemia patients, especially children, died within three months.
 Even by the mid-1950s, when the first-generation chemotherapy drugs began appearing, the disease remained a stubborn challenge.
 Thanks in part to innovative research funded by The Leukemia & Lymphoma Society (LLS), survival rates have doubled, tripled and even quadrupled for blood cancer patients.
 LLS is a driving force behind breakthroughs in treating blood cancer patients.
 Due to building constraints, the event has to be capped at 6,000 participants, meaning it is vital for the Big Climb to maximize participant's fundraising efforts.
 We have increased the fundraising minimum (for those 18 and older) in 2017 to help ensure we are directing as much funds as possible back to the mission of LLS.
 Each dollar raised helps get us closer to our goal: a world free of blood cancers.